-- This slide pack is the fifth output of the GLA Economics-led project on developing economic scenarios for London's economy post COVID-19. - It updates the fourth output published on 9th December 2020 by including new medium-term projections and a set of projections to 2030 for GVA only. - There are significant revisions to the scenarios reflecting the coming into effect of a Free Trade Agreement with the EU, an unexpected lockdown since December, and a successful vaccination programme. - The main aim of the project was to develop a set of high-level macro-economic scenarios in order to inform the development of recovery strategies in London, reflecting unprecedented uncertainty in the economic outlook. - The scenarios are envisaged as a common framework/set of assumptions to inform more detailed GLA analyses. - More information on project aims, an overview of the scenarios approach, and underlying scenario assumptions are available in earlier versions of the macroeconomic scenarios.
+- This slide pack is the sixth output of the GLA Economics-led project on developing economic scenarios for London's economy post COVID-19. - It updates the fifth output published on 18th February 2021 by including new medium-term projections and a set of projections to 2030 for GVA only. - These scenarios model the effects of the Budget on 3rd March 2021 which provided fiscal stimulus in the near term through, for example: further business rates relief for the hard hit sectors of retail and hospitality; and extended the furlough scheme to delay and ameliorate job losses when it ends. - The main aim of the project was to develop a set of high-level macro-economic scenarios in order to inform the development of recovery strategies in London, reflecting unprecedented uncertainty in the economic outlook. - The scenarios are envisaged as a common framework/set of assumptions to inform more detailed GLA analyses. - More information on project aims, an overview of the scenarios approach, and underlying scenario assumptions are available in earlier versions of the macroeconomic scenarios.